 Turning the crisis into an opportunity

-Municipal companies are also feeling the effects of the corona pandemic.
-One key reason for this is that many of these companies are still in the early stages of digitalisation.
+Municipal companies are also feeling the effects of the corona pandemic, one key reason being that many of them are still in the early stages of digitalisation.
 In the past, cultural factors made this situation even more difficult.
-The pandemic has shown just how important these factors are.
+The pandemic has now acutely shown just how important these factors are.
 In this interview, Friederike Lauruschkus and Philipp Guttschuß give insights into the current developments.

-How far had municipal companies come with digitalisation before the corona pandemic?
+How far did municipal companies get with digitalisation before the corona pandemic?

-Philipp Guttschuß: In a survey that we conducted among 50 executives to coincide with our study ‘matters no.3’, the average degree of digitalisation maturity at public transportation companies was estimated to be 4.8 out of 10.
-Internal factors, such as the existing corporate culture or a lack of skills, are primarily cited to be the obstacles to digital transformation.
+Philipp Guttschuß: In a survey we conducted among 50 executives to coincide with our study ‘matters no.3’, the average degree of digitalisation maturity at public transportation companies was estimated at 4.8 out of 10.
+Internal factors, such as the existing corporate culture or a lack of skills, are primarily cited as obstacles to a successful digital transformation.
 Customers, on the other hand, are considered to be the strongest driver.

-The corona pandemic in which many employees are required to work from home has in many ways hit companies hard and unexpectedly.
-Many of them had neither the IT systems nor technical infrastructure needed to enable staff to work permanently from home nor did they have the corresponding processes in place.
-In other words, they simply didn’t have what was needed.
+The corona pandemic, which has required many employees to work from their homes rather than their offices has in many ways hit companies hard and unexpectedly.
+Many of them had neither the IT systems nor technical infrastructure needed to enable staff to work permanently from home – and they moreover lacked the correspond-ing processes.
+In other words, they simply didn’t have what was needed at the time.

 These completely changed working conditions have already led to changes in processes and infrastructure.
 Internal hurdles that had previously slowed down digital transformation for years were torn down at short notice.
 Video conferencing systems were purchased, approvals were given for private laptops and mobile phones, and management meetings were held remotely.
-Above all, however, there has been a change in attitude and people now believe that it is possible to work in different ways.
+Above all, however, there has been a change in attitude: people now believe that it is actually possible and legitimate to work in different ways.

-It remains to be seen how many companies will be able to take advantage of the momentum and digitise not only (customer) communication and document management but also their sales channels, corporate management or administrative processes.
+It remains to be seen how many companies will be able to take advantage of the mo-mentum and digitise not only their (customer) communications and document management but also their sales channels, corporate management or administrative processes.